nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

         ),

 .. note:: Large installations especially benefit from setting ``memcache.locking``.
-File locking is enable by default, which uses the database locking backend.
+File locking is enabled by default, which uses the database locking backend.
 This places a significant load on your database.
    Using ``memcache.locking`` relieves the database load and improves performance.